jupiteruwdev/PINE/README.md

 SUBGRAPH_API_RINKEBY_URL # URL of Rinkeby subgraph

-VALUATION_SIGNER # Key for signing NFT valuations
+VALUATION_SIGNER # Key for signing NFT valuations REDISHOST # Redis host, use "localhost" for local development
 ```

 The following are environment variables used by unit and integration tests: